 When your company is being sued, you need to respond to legal actions in a timely and appropriate manner.
 Delays in these types of cases can have massive consequences, and commercial litigation can have dire effects on overall business strategy.

-This is one of the many reasons to hire a Dallas commercial business litigation lawyer.
+This is one of the many reasons to hire a Dallas commercial business and consumer litigation lawyer.